88-degrees/Book-of-Changes/appendix02s2.md

 The same editors say on paragraph 5 that 'the blessing from above is explained, by many, of the oracles obtained through divining with the tortoise-shell; but that looking at the text on line 2 of the next hexagram, and that Tî (spoken of there) is the lord of all spirits, the term "above" here is most naturally explained of Heaven's mind, whose acceptance cannot be gainsaid by men or spirits.'

-Khăng-žze says on paragraph 6, though I do not see the relevancy p.
+[Guǎnzǐ](https://en.wikipedia.org/wiki/Guanzi_(text)) says on paragraph 6, though I do not see the relevancy p.
 319 of his remarks:--'Dwelling on high, and taking nothing from those below him, but on the contrary giving more to them, the superior man accomplishes his aim on a grand scale.
 The aim of the superior man is simply to be increasing what others have;--that and nothing else.'

 319:XLII The Symbolism here is different from what we gather from the former Appendix.
 Sun no longer symbolises wood, but, as p.
 320 it more commonly does, wind.
 Thunder and wind, it is supposed, increase each the other; and their combination gives the idea of increase.
 Then the application, good in itself, must be treated very nicely, as it is by the [**Kāngxī**](https://en.wikipedia.org/wiki/Kangxi_Dictionary) editors, in order to make out any connexion between it and the Symbolism.